AdobeDocs/commerce-operations.en/help/release/schedule.md

 Adobe also releases [patches](versioning-policy.md#patch-release) for each supported release line of the core Adobe Commerce PHP application.
 Patch releases are opportunities to upgrade the core codebase to keep your platform secure, reliable, and performant.

->[!NOTE]
->
->Beginning in 2024, Adobe no longer provides "pre-release" access to patches.
-Instead, for 2.4.7 and later, Adobe Commerce customers can use [beta releases](beta.md) to access pre-general availability code for testing and development purposes.

 The following table provides the dates for scheduled patch releases (dates are subject to change):

 <table>